Company Logo - Home Link

 SoHo Itinerary

-In the evening, see an inexpensive musical or theatrical performance.
+In the evening, you can see an inexpensive musical or theatrical performance.

 Here's a sample.